Vietnam's Next Top Model season 7: Episode 4

-Inside the model suite, everyone cheered for joy because none of them left the competition, especially Thuy Tram who cries for joy.
+Inside the model suite, everyone cheered for joy because none of them left the competition, especially Trâm who cries for joy.

 At the photo shoot, they have to wear something colorful for their cool, cute & playful concepts especially for the red-and-white vertical wall stripes with a hot air balloon on it.
 They all have to look quirky when they jumped on the trampoline to show off their clothes with flying colors.